 Through this curriculum our pupils are taught how to stay safe when using the Internet and how to be a responsible user of technology.
 We have dedicated e-safety lessons throughout every year.
 Pupils then have opportunities to practise these skills in the context of computing lessons and cross-curricular ICT activities across the curriculum.
 Through parent/carer meetings and training we can ensure our children are safe users of the Internet.

-Please look at our Online Safety Policy and Acceptable Use Policy, which have been recently amended and are updated regularly.
+Please look at our Online Safety Policy and Acceptable Use Policy on the statuatory document page of this website, which have been recently amended and are updated regularly.